rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 .. include:: outputs/bar_chart_optimizedAddCap.inc

 An example of a bar chart of recommended additional asset capacities is shown below.
-As displayed, the units of the different capacities are not identical.
+Note that currently kWp are displayed on the same scale as kW (or kWh or gkH2), which is not ideal.

 .. image:: images/example_optimal_additional_capacities.png
  :width: 600